-Twelve APIs have been added to the ProgrammableWeb directory in categories such as Travel, eCommerce, Mapping and Bots.
-Featured today is an API from ViaMichelin which provides developers access to maps that include tourist destinations and fine restaurants.
+Sixteen APIs have been added to the ProgrammableWeb directory in categories such as Machine Learning, Recognition, Video, and Politics.
+Highlights today include an API for random Donald Trump quotes and an API for GitHub Projects programmatic access.
 Here's a rundown of the latest additions.

 Voximplant has released Voximplant Web SDK 4.0 which features a number of new enhancements such as Microsoft Edge audio calls support, enable video during an existing audio call, modification of audio and video streams via filters, and h.264 video codec "high priority" setting.